lfbear/k/README.md

 # k
-a shell tool for switch kubectl contexts
+a shell tool for switch kubectl contexts quickly, alias for `kebectl config use-context`

 ## Prepare
 Fisrt, the tool depends `kubectl`, assume that you have ready for using `kebectl`